Hybrid renormalization for distribution amplitude of a light baryon in large momentum effective theory: Quasi Distribution Amplitudes for light baryon

 Therefore, for the A-term of the $\Lambda$ and V/T-terms of the proton, the identical symmetry properties in coordinate space can be illustrated with regions in Fig.~\ref{fig:sym_region} by the following equalities:

 For those V/T-terms of the $\Lambda$ and A-term of the proton, the symmetry properties imply:

-Based on the symmetries discussed above, it is straightforward to see that only regions 1 and 2 in the $z_1-z_2$ plane are fully independent.
-Since our lattice simulation does not distinguish between u and d quarks, the quasi-DAs are strictly symmetric under exchange $z_1 \longleftrightarrow z_2$, allowing us to restrict calculations to the lower-right triangular region.
-The symmetry described by Eq.(14) holds in a statistical sense, meaning that data from regions 4 and 6 can be used to enhance the statistics of regions 1 and 2.
+{Based on the symmetries discussed above, it is straightforward to see that only regions 1 and 2 in the $z_1$-$z_2$ plane are independent.
+Since our lattice simulation does not distinguish between u and d quarks, the quasi-DAs are strictly symmetric under the exchange $z_1 \longleftrightarrow z_2$ as illustrated in Eqs.
+(10)-(12).
+These relations are satisfied on every individual configuration, thus allowing us to restrict calculations to the lower-right triangular region.
+In contrast to the flavor symmetries in Eqs.(10–12), the symmetry shown in Eq.(14) is a spacetime symmetry and holds after the configuration average.
+This symmetry stems from the fact that the matrix element is purely real in momentum space.
+On the lattice, the spacetime discretization and quantum fluctuations will disrupt this symmetry on each individual configuration.
+In our analysis, we will use the data both from regions 4 and 6 and from regions 1 and 2, and average over them. }

 In addition, Eqs.(15) and (16) can impose further constraints on the quasi-DAs.
 Specifically, Eq.~\ref{eq:sym_prop} implies:

 while Eq.~\ref{eq:sym_prop_2} leads to

 The corresponding consequence is that the V/T terms of the $\Lambda$ and the A term of the proton vanish in the local limit.